Appliances are a big part of Kitchen Design. You cannot design a Kitchen without them!

 Louvered trim kits are installed proud of the millwork while flat trim kits have the option of flush mounting them.

-Stack Microwave Over Oven
+Stack Microwave Over an Oven

 Stacking a microwave oven above a built-in wall oven is a traditional installation.